What Researchers Did

 What They Found

 The review highlights stem cells as undifferentiated cells with strong self-renewal potential, capable of differentiating into various tissues and organs.
-It found that some combining therapies and genetically modified stem cell therapies have demonstrated neuroprotective function for acute ischemic brain injury, offering new hope for overcoming this severe disease.
+It found that some combining therapies and genetically modified stem cell therapies have demonstrated neuroprotective function for acute ischaemic brain injury, offering new hope for overcoming this severe disease.

 Canadian Relevance